Pier Giorgio Frassati: Canonization

 On 27 April 2024, Cardinal Marcello Semeraro, prefect of the Dicastery for the Causes of Saints, announced during the 18th National Assembly of Italian Catholic Action that the canonization of Frassati had been cleared.
 His canonization date was slated for sometime in 2025, a jubilee year.
-On 20 November 2024, it was announced that Frassati would be canonized during the Jubilee of Youth between 28 July to 3 August, with the canonization ceremonies set to occur on Sunday, 3 August.
+On 20 November 2024, it was announced that Frassati would be canonized during the Jubilee of Youth between 28 July and 3 August, with the canonization ceremonies set to occur on Sunday, 3 August.
 Instead, the canonization ceremony took place on 7 September 2025 under Pope Leo XIV, who canonized him along with Carlo Acutis.